Wowo51/MatrixN/CodeGuide.md

-An extensive analysis of the provided C\# code reveals a generic matrix library, `MatrixN`, designed for a variety of numeric types.
-This guide, structured in Markdown, will detail the library's architecture, functionality, and usage, explaining both its operation and the underlying mathematical concepts.

 ## `MatrixN` Code Guide

 This guide provides a comprehensive overview of the `MatrixN` library, a generic and robust matrix manipulation tool written in C\#.
 It explains the library's design, how to use its features, and the internal workings of its core functionalities.